alexyu132/fusebox2/Build Tips.md

 With the dual rod gantry, join the y bearing blocks with the x-ends using M3x25mm bolts and tighten down.
 Install the bearings in the carriage.
 Then insert two 8mm rods into one x-end and slip the carriage onto the rods, making sure it isn't backwards.
 Then put the remaining x-end on the other end of the rods.

 The assembly process for the rail gantry is much easier.
 Use 4 M3x10mm socket head bolts and lock nuts to attach the rail to each x-end.
 Use 4 M3x6mm socket head bolts to attach the carriage to the rail.
-Dualk M3x10mm button head bolts on each end are used to tighten down the linear bearings.
+Dual M3x10mm button head bolts on each end are used to tighten down the linear bearings.

 ## Attaching the gantry